 Distance: Minimal Difficulty: Easy

 Our original plan was to take a sunset hike up Klahhane Ridge, which offers absolutely stunning views of the rugged mountains in Olympic National Park.
-However, in April, there was still way too much snow up there for us to hike it safely and comfortably without more of our winter gear and clothing.
+However, in April, there was still way too much snow up there for us to hike it comfortably without more of our winter gear and clothing.
 So, we opted to just drive to the Hurricane Ridge Visitor’s Center and watch the sunset.